s3h4n/Aligator/README.md

 # Aligator 🐊
 Post-Installation script for Ubuntu / Pop OS.
-I made this program to install all of my favourite linux applications/themes easily.
+I made this program to install most of my favourite Linux applications/themes easily.

 - This will change your current theme to **Dracula.**
 - This will change your current icons to **Tela.**